Helots of Sparta – some information.

 Nike of Paionios

 This famous sculpture was located at Olympia, not just anywhere but on a column in front of the temple to Zeus.
 This was a very important spot.
 It was a great piece of PR, I expect any Spartan gave it a wide berth.
+I wrote a piece on this which you can read here.

 Walls of Messene